 E Minor Scale

-The E Minor scale consists of one sharp and the notes are E, F#, G, A, B, C, D, and E. Below you will find the E Minor scale with all the fingers you should use included for each note.
+The E minor scale contains one sharp.
+The notes are E, F#, G, A, B, C, D, and E. Below, find the E minor scale with the fingering included for each note.

 Famous E Minor Song Examples